by Mrs Sutton, Created - September 2022

 R is for Right.

-It is a child's right to receive an education, and a Parents responsibility to ensure they attend.
+It is a child's right to receive an education, and parents must ensure they attend.

 S is for Sleep.